GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 ## Apache proxy setup

-For seamless flow, we used apache proxy pass to configure jans-passport with jans-server.
-Add below configuration in jans apache and restart apache.
+For seamless flow, we used an apache proxy pass to configure jans-passport with jans-server.
+Add the below configuration to the Janssen apache server and restart apache server.

 ```
 <Location /passport>